Welcome to 10 years with Speedwaylife

 From the beginning I decided to concentrate on tracks to oval track racing, i.e. Dirt track / speedway and long track.
-Later, some terrain tracks come, but motocross tracks are left to others.
+Later, some terrain tracks came in, but motocross tracks are left to others.

 I’ve been on an amazing journey since I started to gather material for this website.

 I have not traveled alone.
-For shorter or longer periods, about 100 of you – dear readers – followed me on the journey and contributed information, newspaper clippings, photographs, programs and stories from and about the 147 Danish dirt track, earth- grass- and long tracks, which along the way are visited, some actually, most virtual.
+For shorter or longer periods, about 100 of you – dear readers – followed me on the journey and contributed information, newspaper clippings, photographs, programmes and stories from and about the 147 Danish dirt tracks, earth- grass- and long tracks, which along the way are visited, some actually, most virtual.

-So much greater must their pride has been, when they saw their club or rider come forward to great results in Denmark or in foreign countries.
+So much greater must their pride have been, when they saw their club or rider come forward to great results in Denmark or in foreign countries.

 In the years 1934 to 1949 the state was the worst opponent demanding 40%, then 60% tax on the entrance fee.
-Then the tax was reduced to 20% and fell a few years later.
+Then the tax was reduced to 20% and fell away in 1965.
 It had to end badly, and did so for many.

 Money is still a big issue, but equally big is the environment, which cannot be called an opponent.
 The requirement for noise reduction has through the years increased from barely existing to dominant.
 The population has increased and thereby housing the crowd, so it’s hard to find a place with enough distance from the noise source to residential areas.

 Motor sport has accepted these terms and is working hard to meet them.
-But the risk of more closures of tracks exists, and all talk of new tracks is uphill.
+But the risk for more closures of tracks exists, and all talk of new tracks is uphill.

 The existing tracks will hopefully be where they are, and also continue with great results.